DavidMGilbert/MouseJack-RF-Nano/README.md

  If you monitor the serial port using the PlatformIO IDE, you will see the radio information details and a lot of debugging information being printed while scanning and during attack.

+ *** UPDATE 16/04/2025 ***
+ Added support for the use of a generic 5mm Tri-colour LED.

+ Ground pin of LED to GND with 470 ohm Resistor
+ Red pin of LED to D2
+ Blue pin of LED to D3
+ Green Pin of LED to D4

+ Green Status - Idle / attack complete.
+ Blue Status - Scanning for vunelrable device.
+ Red Status - Attack in progress.

   ⚠ ***Warning: No interaction is required to initiate an attack.*** ⚠

 <h2 align=center> 📝 How to Contribute? </h2>